supabase-incident-runbook

 Step 2: Database Diagnostics with pgstatactivity

-Connect directly to the database to inspect active connections, find stuck queries, and detect connection leaks.
-These queries run via psql or the Supabase SQL Editor.
+Connect directly via psql (or the Supabase SQL Editor) to inspect connections, find stuck queries, and detect leaks.

 SELECT state, count(*) AS connections,